translate

 When I was younger, particularly when I was elementary age and lived in the furnished attic of these blue apartments, I recall a couple of times hearing my name being called by people who weren’t there.
 Once it was a woman, another time it was an older male.
 Since I never found their source, years later I chucked it up to being angels who were calling me.
 I used to see tall dark fuzzy black figures in my doorways as well.
 I had a tumultuous childhood, so I sank inward to protect myself.
 I remember being so afraid of the dark when I was a child that I would cover my face with the bed’s blankets even if it meant I couldn’t breathe well.
 I would also hold my breath so I could hear more accurately the trauma happening in the next room.

 Becoming more aware of how my quiet BPD has revealed itself throughout my life has also made me conscious of how Christianity has played into my developing brain.
 Already by the age of nine I dissociated (showed signs of depression)...a lot.
-I am well aware that I can’t self-diagnose and in addition to not meeting the average age of occurrence for delusions (age 40+), I had 'positive delusions'-an abnormal thing due to my religious conditioning.
+I am well aware that I can’t self-diagnose and in addition to not meeting the average age of occurrence for delusions (40+), I had 'positive delusions'--an abnormal thing due to my religious conditioning.
 I believed I had a loving and holy relationship with Jesus, God’s son, who died and rose again for my sins that lead to hell.
 Regardless of how I felt that this “gospel” brought me a “new life,” its teachings could exploite someone who already suffers from these types of Delusions: Erotomanic, Grandiose, Jealous, Persecutory, Somatic.

 This belief that Satan was seeking to kill & destroy me